boundlessgeo/geodroid-server/docs/source/view-shapefile.rst

 1. Upload the ``medford_parks`` shapefile to the ``/sdcard/Geodata`` directory on the device.
 (See :doc:`sample-data` for obtaining a sample file.)

-2. Start the Boundless Android Server app and ensure the server is online.
+2. Start the Boundless Server for Android app and ensure the server is online.

 3. Navigate to the **Layers** menu.
 The table should contain a layer named “Medford_Parks” as shown in the figure below: